My parents don't understand. How can I talk to them about my mental health?

 Work as a team

 If it feels safe and helpful, consider talking with your mental health provider about family therapy or asking your parents to join some of your sessions.
-Your therapist can help you and your family address unhelpful relationship dynamics such as not spending enough time together, having too many arguments, or engaging in criticism that makes it difficult to take steps toward improving your mental health.
+Your therapist can help you and your family address unhelpful relationship dynamics like not spending enough time together, having too many arguments, or engaging in criticism that makes it difficult to take steps toward improving your mental health.
 They can also help educate your parents about your mental health condition and give them tips and tricks for supporting you in your recovery.

 Some parents may hesitate to participate in therapy, thinking that they will be questioned or judged about their parenting choices.
 Mental health providers recognize that all parents do the best they can with the skills and information they have, which are often based on how they themselves have been parented.
 You can help encourage your parents’ participation by recognizing that they are doing the best they can and reminding them that you will be learning in therapy about ways that you can do even better, together.